BaiShuanghao/bsh.github.io/content/publication/pda-2024/index.md

 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here
 # and it will be replaced with their full name and linked to their profile.
 authors:
+  - Bai, Shuanghao
+  - Zhang, Min
+  - Zhou, Wanqi
+  - Huang, Siteng
+  - Luan, Zhirong
-  - admin
+  - Wang, Donglin
-  - Robert Ford
+  - Chen, Badong

 # Author notes (optional)
 author_notes:
-  - 'Equal contribution'
+  -
-  - 'Equal contribution'
+  -

 date: '2024-01-01T00:00:00Z'
 doi: ''